jEnbuska/react-proxy-state/README.md

 All direct and and recursive children of ContextProvider can subscribe to state changes from ContextProvider throught context variable function `subscribe`.

-State can read by using context variable function `getState`.
+Context state can read by using context variable function `getState`.

-*(Though state can be manually subscribed from context, instead context state should be accessed by Components using 'mapContextToProps' higher-order component.
+*(Though context state can be manually subscribed from context, instead context state should be accessed by Components using 'mapContextToProps' higher-order component.
 Read more at 2.
 Mapping context state to Component properties)*

 All context state should be kept normalized.
 ContextProvider Component can be created by using *createProvider* function